WE TAKE CARPAL TUNNEL INJURY WORKERS’ COMPENSATION CASES

 The experienced personal injury lawyers bring justice to our clients who have suffered at the hands of hospitals, insurance companies, and doctors.
 Contact us today for a free case evaluation.
 An experienced lawyer will assess your personal injury lawsuit claim and advise you of your legal rights.

 Don’t Let Your Wrist Work Injury Affect Your Life

 Who Gets Carpal Tunnel?

 You would be surprised at how many professions where employees develop carpal tunnel syndrome.
 The common elements are the position of the hands.
-When the hands are lower than the wrists, it is easy to want to rest the hands on something, such as the edge of a keyboard or desk.
+When the hands are lower than the wrists, it is easy to rest their hands on something, such as the edge of a keyboard or desk.
 It also happens with repetitive tasks, such as chopping vegetables for meals or scrubbing floors.
 It can even develop from vibrating tools, such as a weed-wacker or nail gun.
 When we start to get pain in our hands, wrists, and fingers, we wonder if it could be because of our age.
-But, it can actually be carpal tunnel.
+But it can actually be carpal tunnel.